 By Christine Weinzapfel Hayden, LCSW

-Christine Weinzapfel Hayden serves as Youth First School Social Worker at Corpus Christi, St. Matthew and St. Philip Schools.
+Christine Weinzapfel Hayden serves as Youth First social worker at Corpus Christi School in Evansville and St. Philip School in Posey County.